dgzlopes/traefik-datadog-event/README.md

 *Default: normal*

 The priority of the event.
 For example, normal or low.
-Allowed enum values: normal,low
+Allowed enum values: normal, low

 ## How to contribute
 1. Check for open issues or open a fresh issue to start a discussion around a feature idea or a bug.
 2. Fork [the repository](https://github.com/dgzlopes/traefik-datadog-event) on GitHub to start making your changes to the master branch (or branch off of it).
-3. Write a test which shows that the bug was fixed or that the feature works as expected.
+3. Write a test that shows that the bug was fixed or that the feature works as expected.
 4. Send a [pull request](https://help.github.com/en/articles/creating-a-pull-request-from-a-fork) and bug [me](https://github.com/dgzlopes) until it gets merged and published.